snuk-io/challenges/devops-challenge.md

 - Write the simple random integer generator
 - Write the integer average calculator
 - Write configuration and/or explain how to run it locally
-- Think about how'd you provision a set of linux machines and how'd you orchestrate, monitor and troubleshoot these services.
+- Describe how'd you provision a set of linux machines and how'd you orchestrate, monitor and troubleshoot these services.

 ### Message broker